-Although Ans is be best remembered for her poignant documentation of life in Aotearoa New Zealand, her astute observations of other people and cultures deepened her interest in wider social and political matters.
+Although Ans is best remembered for her poignant documentation of life in Aotearoa New Zealand, her astute observations of other people and cultures deepened her interest in wider social and political matters.

 On show from 1-20 November will be photographs from two significant bodies of work made in the mid-1980's: